lsst-ts/observatory-ops-docs/Operational-Procedures/Main-Telescope/ComCam-Master-Calibrations-Procedure/comcam-master-calibrations-procedure.rst

    - flats
 - call the corresponding Rubin Science Pipelines calibration generation pipetask to produce biases, darks, flats, defects and Photon Transfer Curves (PTCs) via the OCS-Controlled Pipeline System (OCPS),
 - verify the resulting calibration (see the package `cp_verify`_ and `DMTN-101`_),
-- certify the resulting calibration with a given range of validity dates.
+- certify the resulting calibration with a given range of validity dates, if a minimum number of verification tests passed.

+For at least one type of test (as defined in `DMTN-101`_), if the majority of tests fail in the majority of detectors and the majority of exposures, thenthe script will terminate by raising a `RuntimeError` after calculating the verification statistics, and the calibration will not be certified.
+The configuration parameters `number_verification_tests_threshold_bias`, `number_verification_tests_threshold_dark`, and `number_verification_tests_threshold_flat` will be used to define thresholds to decide whether the calibration will pass verification and should be certified or not.
+Currently, verification is only implemented for ``BIAS``, ``DARK``, and ``FLAT`` calibration types.
+If the configuration parameters `do_defects` and `do_ptc` are set to ``True``, verification will be skipped for the ``DEFECTS`` and ``PTC`` calibrations and they will be automatically certified.

 The script currently has the option (via the `script_mode` parameter in the configuration options) to: